|

 In addition to working with my own materials I do occasionally

-cut and polish stone for customers.
+cut and polish stone for customers, though at present I'm unable

-curious about the hobby you're welcome to drop by for a chat,
+and even if you're just curious about the hobby you'd be welcome to drop by for a chat.

 We are to be found just a few miles south of Cambridge.